cfpdx-301d-spring-2017/lectures/lectures/20-project-week-day-5/README.md

 # Class 20 -  Project Week: Milestone 5

-***Presentation day!
-This is the day to celebrate student success and be the cheerleader during presentation time.
-Be sure to keep an eye on time during presentations and time box teams appropriately.
-It may be a good idea to use a timer to keep presentation lengths down to reasonable durations, and to warn them when they need to wrap up, in order to finish within their allotted time.
-Generally speaking, project presentations should take no more than 15-20 minutes, including questions.
-This can be adjusted based on time constraints or class size, especially if other classes are presenting in the same space.***

 ## Presentation Day

 * Be mindful of the presentation schedule, when your team presents, and go see as many other presentations as you can if there are other classes presenting that day.
 * Your presentations should take approximately **15 minutes**.
 * Have one team member track time, and help keep things moving forward.
 * Expect and be ready to answer questions at the end of your presentation.
 * Have fun!!

 * Please submit all Canvas assignments by their deadlines.